Solace Ames: Career

 Ames is a self-taught writer.
-Her short story "Tomorrow's Much Too Long" placed third in Hyphen's first Erotic Writing Contest in 2013.
+Her short story Tomorrow's Much Too Long was placed third in Hyphen's first Erotic Writing Contest in 2013.

 Ames first published The Dom Project with Carina Press with another author, Heloise Belleau in 2013.
 The main character was a tall, "tattooed Asian bad-boy Dom."

 Ames's first solo book, The Submission Gift, released in 2014, was reviewed by Publishers Weekly, which called it a "nuanced look at polyamory and BDSM."
 In the story, a husband hires a rent boy as a "gift" to his wife.
-He does this because he has just recovered from a bad car accident and can't provide a full sex life for his wife any longer.
+He does this because he has just recovered from a serious car accident and can no longer provide a full sex life for his wife.

 Her second solo publication, The Companion Contract, released in 2015, was also favorably reviewed by Publishers Weekly.
-This book is about a woman who works as a pornography actress, but wants to move onto another career and another place in her life.
+This book is about a woman who works as a pornographic actress, but wants to move onto another career and another place in her life.

-Ames always makes a point to include safe sex practices in her writing whether this includes using condoms or partners being regularly screened for sexually transmitted infections (STI).
+Ames always makes a point of including safe sex practices in her writing, such as the use of condoms or the regular screening of partners for sexually transmitted infections (STI).
 When Ames first started writing romance novels, she wanted to create multicultural stories.
-She says that "Characters aren't as real to me if I don't understand where they come from."
-Ames also stresses how treating multiculturalism in erotica must be rooted in a sense of personhood, rather than "fetishizing" or objectifying the person for their differences.
+She says that "characters aren't as real to me if I don't understand where they come from."
+Ames also stresses how treating multiculturalism in erotica must be rooted in a sense of personhood, rather than "fetishizing" or objectifying a person for their differences.